bparanj/crystal/electronics/experiments/queue/pullup-circuit.md

    - When the switch is pressed (closed), the junction between the resistor and switch is connected directly to ground, bringing the voltage at this point to LOW.
    - The LED will light up as current flows from the positive terminal, through the resistor, and through the LED to ground.

-In this setup:

-- The pull-up resistor keeps the junction at a HIGH level when the switch is open, preventing it from floating.
-- When the switch is pressed, it provides a clear path to ground, bringing the junction to a LOW state, which allows the LED to light up.
+The pull-up resistor keeps the junction at a HIGH level when the switch is open, preventing it from floating.
+When the switch is pressed, it provides a clear path to ground, bringing the junction to a LOW state, which allows the LED to light up.

 This experiment shows the role of a pull-up resistor in maintaining a stable high voltage level when a switch is open and how it shifts to a low voltage when the switch is closed, activating the LED.